 During the holiday period, HVAC&R News is featuring the winners of the AIRAH Awards 2022.

-The AIRAH Award category for Excellence in Sustainability is open to all individuals, companies, corporate bodies, institutions and government authorities, recognising work carried out during 2020/2021.
+The AIRAH Awards category for Best Retrofit or Upgrade is open to all individuals, companies, corporate bodies, institutions and government authorities, recognising work carried out during 2020/2021.

-Other finalists in the Excellence in Sustainability category included:
+Other finalists in the Best Retrofit or Upgrade category included: